Adesina08/snack-track-insight-app/BACKEND.md

 ### Environment variables

-Copy the `.env.example` file from the repository root to `.env` in this directory and define at least the following variables:
+Create a `.env` file in this directory for local development and define at least the following variables.
+In production set them as environment variables (e.g. Azure App Settings):

 ```env
 DB_HOST=localhost